Broadway-Bound Dancer Workshop 2013

-Ann Lacy School of American Dance and Arts Management
+Ann Lacy School of American Dance and Entertainment

-The School offers the following degrees: Bachelor of Performing Arts in Dance Performance, Bachelor of Science in Dance Management, Bachelor of Science in American Dance Pedagogy, Bachelor of Science in Entertainment Business and Master in Fine Arts in Dance.
+The School offers the following degrees: Bachelor of Performing Arts in Dance Performance, Bachelor of Science in Dance Management, Bachelor of Science in American Dance Pedagogy, and Bachelor of Science in Entertainment Business.

 Admission to all dance degree programs is by selective audition.